rbms-bsc/DCRMR/_pages/Ppdm/Place-of-distribution.md

 ## 4.211.995 Place names in more than one language or script

 <a name="4.211.995.1">4.211.995.1</a>  If the name of the place of distribution appears in more than one language or script, transcribe the statement in the language or script of the title proper, or if this criterion does not apply, transcribe the statement that appears first.
-Transcribe the remaining statement(s) as [parallel statements of distribution](/DCRMR/ppdm/Parallel-place-of-distribution/) (see [Parallel place of distribution](/DCRMR/ppdm/Parallel-place-of-distribution/)).
-Make a [note on distribution statement](/DCRMR/ppdm/Note-on-distribution-statement) to indicate the original position on the source of any transposed statements (see [4.216.7.1](/DCRMR/ppdm/Note-on-distribution-statement/#4.216.7.1)).
+Transcribe the remaining statement(s) as [Parallel statements of distribution](/DCRMR/ppdm/Parallel-place-of-distribution/).
+Make a [Note on distribution statement](/DCRMR/ppdm/Note-on-distribution-statement) to indicate the original position on the source of any transposed statements (see [4.216.7.1](/DCRMR/ppdm/Note-on-distribution-statement/#4.216.7.1)).